joemoore/labs-practices-site/content/guides/gs-python-like-a-pro.md

 ---
-date: '2020-08-14'
+date: "2020-08-14"
+description:
-description: Learn how to install different versions of Python at the same time and switch between them with ease using the open-source command line tool Pyenv.
+  Learn how to install different versions of Python at the same time and switch between them with ease using the open-source command line tool Pyenv.
-lastmod: '2021-03-07'
+lastmod: "2021-03-07"
 linkTitle: Installing Python
 metaTitle: How to Install Python
 patterns:
   - Deployment
 tags:
   - Python
   - Development
 team:
   - Ben Wilcock
-title: 'Python Like A Pro: How to Install Python'
+title: "Python Like A Pro: How to Install Python"
 oldPath: "/content/guides/python/gs-python-like-a-pro.md"
 aliases:
   - "/guides/python/gs-python-like-a-pro"
 level1: Building Modern Applications
 level2: Frameworks and Languages
 ---